Categoricity and multidimensional diagrams: Introduction

 In this paper, we more generally prove Conjecture \ref{categ-aec} assuming a large cardinal axiom (a proper class of strongly compact cardinals).
-Again, Conjecture \ref{categ-aec} was known in the special case where the starting categoricity cardinal is a successor (a result of Boney \cite{tamelc-jsl}).
+Again, Conjecture \ref{categ-aec} was known in the special case where the starting categoricity cardinal is a successor and there is a proper class of strongly compact cardinals (a result of Boney \cite{tamelc-jsl}).
 The second author had also proven it for AECs closed under intersections \cite[1.7]{ap-universal-apal}.